sugiuraii/ECUSim/README.md

     * Get zip file of repository and install on Arduino IDE.
  * After setting the parameter above, compile `ECUSim.ino` and flash to arduino board.

+# GUI fronend
+- GUI frontend is available on [sugiuraii/ECUSimGUI](https://github.com/sugiuraii/ECUSimGUI).
+- You can control PID sensor value by GUI fronted, by using the program above.

 # Features
  * [x] Sends value back on PID request of service 0x01
  * [x] Control PID sensor values by serial port (using PC GUI program)